Robert A. Anderson

 Robert A. "Bob" Anderson (January 16, 1932 – October 25, 2006) was an American businessman and politician.

+Early life and education

-Anderson was born in Wadena, Minnesota and graduated from St. Thomas Academy.
-He received his bachelor's degree in finance from the University of Miami.
+Anderson was born in Wadena, Minnesota, and graduated from Saint Thomas Academy in Mendota Heights, Minnesota.

+He attended the University of Miami, where he earned his degree in finance.

+Career

 Anderson served in the United States Army during the Korean War and was commissioned a corporal.
 He was a small business owner and manager.
 Anderson lived in Ottertail, Minnesota with his wife and family.
 He served in the Minnesota House of Representatives from 1977 to 1996 and was a Republican.

+Death

-He died from pancreatic cancer at his home on Otter Tail Lake in Ottertail, Minnesota.
+He died from pancreatic cancer at his home on Otter Tail Lake in Ottertail, Minnesota, on October 25, 2006.